Kyar Ba Nyein: Achievements

 Ba Nyein was awarded "The best boxer who used scientific techniques" award in 1949.
 (He competed with Min Kywe, Samuel from St. Paul, Ki White and Saw Hadi).
 His best known match occurred in 1951 with the Indian featherweight Champion B. Bose.
 The Indian team won six matches against Burmese contenders, but Kyar Ba Nyein bested the Indian in that match.
 B. Bose, who Kyar Ba Nyein defeated, was India's best featherweight champion and was selected to represent India twice in the previous Olympics.
 Because of this, Kyar Ba Nyein was selected to compete on behalf of Burma in the 15th Olympics held in Helsinki, Finland, in 1952.

 Ba Nyein was sent to Bangkok for International Boxing Association's Referee examination.

-On June 20, 1992, the International Olympics Committee awarded badges of honor to selected athletes who partook in the Olympic Games.
+On June 20, 1992, the International Olympic Committee awarded badges of honor to selected athletes who partook in the Olympic Games.
 Ba Nyein was one of the recipients in the Boxing category.

-Sports Reporter, Painter, Author and Journalist
+Sports reporter, painter, author and journalist

-Ba Nyein started as a volunteer Sports Reporter for the 'Ludu' newspaper and the 'Ludu Journal', following his younger brother Ba Thein, who was already a reporter at that newspaper.
+Ba Nyein started as a volunteer sports reporter for the Ludu newspaper and the Ludu Journal, following his younger brother Ba Thein, who was already a reporter at that newspaper.

-His numerous articles, stories on World Boxing matches, news reports, and sports news commentaries were later published regularly in magazines and journals such as: Myawaddy, Thwe Thauk (Comrade), Mogyo (Thunder) and Tagun (Banner).
-His first book published was, "Blood on the sand".
+His numerous articles, stories on World Boxing matches, news reports, and sports news commentaries were later published regularly in magazines and journals such as Myawaddy, Thwe Thauk (Comrade), Mogyo (Thunder) and Tagun (Banner).
+His first book published was Blood on the sand.

 Voluntary works and training young boxers

 He was the first Burmese to train youths on the street.
 He established Golden Tiger Boxing clubs in Dah dan 25th street and another near the Burma Muslim Congress on 83rd street.
 He trained hundreds of young boxers, and was appointed a boxing trainer in 1954 by the National Fitness Council.

 Ye Chit, Ye Swe, Ye Myint and Ye Tint were the boxers he trained from Mandalay.
 Tint Tun, Alexandria and Hla Shwe (Navy) from Rangoon were also his trainees.
 Kyar Ba Nyein was so proud about the success of his boxers that he once told Ludu Daw Ah Mar that he never got serious injuries or scars during his 50 boxing matches, including seven with foreigners.
-But he got multiple scars, while training his boxers, because he allowed his trainees to hit him during training sessions, to teach in a practical way: how to fight back without retreating to avoid the opponent's assault.
+However, he got multiple scars, while training his boxers, because he allowed his trainees to hit him during training sessions, to teach in a practical way: how to fight back without retreating to avoid the opponent's assault.